jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/master_data.md

 Information Architecture (IA) principles guide the design and organization of information to make it accessible and usable.
 In the context of master data management, these principles help ensure that master data is effectively organized and can support business needs.

 Key Principles:
-* **Clarity and Understandability**: Information should be presented in a clear and understandable manner, with consistent terminology and categorization that aligns with business operations.
+* **Clarity and Understandability**: Information should be presented clearly and understandably, with consistent terminology and categorization that aligns with business operations.
 * **Accessibility**: Master data should be easily accessible to authorized users and systems, with appropriate interfaces and query capabilities.
 * **Scalability**: The architecture should be able to accommodate growth in data volume, variety, and usage, ensuring that it can support future business requirements.
 * **Flexibility**: The architecture should be flexible enough to adapt to changes in business processes, data models, and technology landscapes.
-* **Security and Privacy**: Ensuring that master data is protected from unauthorized access and breaches, and that it complies with data protection regulations.
+* **Security and Privacy**: Ensuring that master data is protected from unauthorized access and breaches and that it complies with data protection regulations.
 * **Integration**: The architecture should facilitate the integration of master data with other business processes and systems, ensuring seamless data flow and interoperability.
 * **Data Quality Focus**: A continual emphasis on maintaining and improving the quality of master data through validation, cleansing, and governance practices.